ADVERTISING

-Concern about planned discharge into the Woog – risk must be ruled out
+Concerns about planned discharge into the Woog – risk must be eliminated

-The FDP parliamentary group in Darmstadt has expressed concerns about the planned connection of the Meiereibach stream to the Darmbach stream and thus to the Grosser Woog stream.
-According to FDP city councilor Marie Guerdan, there is a risk of the bathing lake becoming contaminated with harmful germs.
+The FDP parliamentary group in Darmstadt has expressed concerns about the planned connection of the Meiereibach stream to the Darmbach stream and thus to the Großer Woog lake.
+According to FDP city councilor Marie Guerdan, there is a risk of the lake becoming contaminated with harmful germs.

-response to a minor inquiry, Guerdan received readings from Paul Georg Wandrey, head of the civil engineering department, indicating that elevated levels of Escherichia coli had been detected several times in the Meiereibach stream at the outflow of the Judenteich pond behind the Hottonia site.
-While the water quality in the Woog itself continues to be classified as "excellent," the stream exceeded the EU guideline values for bathing water on several test days.
+In response to a parliamentary inquiry, Guerdan received measurement data from the head of the civil engineering department, Paul Georg Wandrey, indicating that elevated levels of Escherichia coli had been repeatedly detected in the Meiereibach stream at the outflow of the Judenteich pond behind the Hottonia site.
+While the water quality in the Woog pond itself continues to be rated as "excellent," the stream exceeded the EU guidelines for bathing water on several days of testing.

-"We must keep an eye on bacterial contamination as well as nutrient reduction," emphasizes Guerdan.
-"While feeding the Woog with additional freshwater is desirable—especially in the hot summer months—we cannot take the risk of introducing germs.
-Otherwise, in the worst case scenario, the swimming pool could be closed."
+“We must keep a close eye on the bacterial load as well as the reduction of nutrients,” emphasizes Guerdan.
+“While supplying the Woog with additional fresh water is desirable – especially during hot summer months – the risk of bacterial contamination cannot be taken.
+Otherwise, in the worst-case scenario, the bathing area could have to be closed.”

-The FDP politician is demanding that the city council develop a concept for how the discharge of the Meiereibach into the Darmbach can be implemented without endangering the water quality – especially after heavy rain, when contaminated water from the agricultural areas on the Oberfeld is washed into the stream.
+The FDP politician is demanding a concept from the city council on how the discharge of the Meiereibach stream into the Darmbach can be implemented without endangering water quality – especially after heavy rain, when polluted water from the agricultural areas at Oberfeld is washed into the stream.

-As a reminder, at the end of 2022, the city council decided to connect the Meiereibach stream to the Darmbach stream via a phosphate filter system to reduce nutrient pollution.
-However, according to City Councilor Wandrey, no concrete timeline can be presented at this time, as this depends on the budget situation.
+As a reminder: At the end of 2022, the city council decided to connect the Meiereibach stream to the Darmbach stream via a phosphate filter system in order to reduce nutrient pollution.
+However, according to City Councillor Wandrey, no concrete timeline can currently be presented, as this depends on the budget situation.

 - Meiereibach, Judenteich outlet: